 Many animals look at chimneys as a place to den and make a nest.
-Chimney represent a warm place that is protected from rain and is safe from predators.
+Chimneys represent a warm place that is protected from rain and is safe from predators.
 It is that nature of all animals to provide a safe place for their offspring.
 Humans feel the same urge.
 In this case, animals have chosen a place that threatens your home.

 Animals that Like living in chimneys

 Different types of animals live in your chimney.
 These animals include:

 - Birds, including chimney swifts, owls, sparrows, and starlings may build a nest in your chimney

 Chimney fires are an obvious danger of animal nests in chimneys.
 There are several other hazards that homeowners seldom consider.

 - The nests can block off airflow, putting you at risk of carbon monoxide poisoning.

 - Rodents, squirrels, and raccoons can carry parasites.
 These parasites can leave their animal hosts and feed on the humans and pets within the home.

 - Squirrels, rats, and raccoons may enter the home and damage wiring, furniture, and contaminate foodstuffs.

 - Bats and raccoons can be carriers of rabies.
 Rabies is a disease that can be fatal.